Overview of Intangible Assets

 Amortization of Intangible Assets

-If an intangible asset has a finite useful life, you should amortize it over that useful life.
+If an intangible asset has a finite useful life, then amortize it over that useful life.
 The amount to be amortized is its recorded cost, less any residual value.
 However, intangible assets are usually not considered to have any residual value, so the full amount of the asset is typically amortized.
-If there is any pattern of economic benefits to be gained from the intangible asset, then you should adopt an amortization method that approximates that pattern.
+If there is any pattern of economic benefits to be gained from the intangible asset, then adopt an amortization method that approximates that pattern.
 If not, the customary approach is to amortize it using the straight-line method.

 If an intangible asset is subsequently impaired (see below), you will likely have to adjust the amortization level to take into account the reduced carrying amount of the asset, and possibly a reduced useful life.
 For example, if the carrying amount of an asset is reduced through impairment recognition from $1,000,000 to $100,000 and its useful life is compressed from 5 years to two years, then the annual rate of amortization would change from $200,000 per year to $50,000 per year.

 If the useful life of the asset is instead indefinite, then it cannot be amortized.
 Instead, periodically evaluate the asset to see if it now has a determinable useful life.
 If so, begin amortizing it over that period.
 Alternatively, if the asset continues to have an indefinite useful life, periodically evaluate it to see if its value has become impaired.